-My dad worked at Marrickville Margarine where he kept the boilers going as an attendant.
-Most of the time he was employed doing shift work so his home life was varying.
+My dad worked at Marrickville Margarine, where he kept the boilers going as an attendant.
+Most of the time, he was employed doing shift work, so his home life was varying.

 Up till I was four and my brother Neil was still a baby; Dad’s transport was a small motorbike which as he entered the backyard those who could, helped him ride the bike up to the shed.
 I have several pictures of this as Mum was an avid photographer and snapped us at every opportunity.

 Because of the growing family and rationing of petrol had ceased, Dad bought a Morris Z type van.
 Dad had to purchase the optional front passenger seat for Mum, and he then made wooden benches for the back.
 Today’s safety authorities would have kittens if you were to do that nowadays.
-Apparently the sight of five children piling out of the back when we stopped certainly drew some startled glances.
-This before Dad fitted side windows by himself, He being of the generation that felt that doing handyman and mechanical work was what everyone did.
+The sight of five children piling out of the back when we stopped certainly drew some startled glances.
+This before Dad fitted side windows by himself.
+He being of the generation that felt that doing handyman and mechanical work was what everyone did.

 By the time the youngest sister Sally was born, Dad traded the trusty van for a somewhat newer Hillman Minx.
 With Mum, Dad and baby Sally on Mum’s lap and the other five children sitting in the back seat we went on many trips on the weekends and holidays.